Let’s talk about your dream project.

-Transmission belts are a continuous loop belt, set between two ‘pulleys’ to transmit power through the transmission belting into the machinery the belting is situated.
+Transmission belts are continuous loop belts set between two ‘pulleys’ to transmit power through the transmission belting into the machinery the belting is situated.

 Fundamentally there are two forms of transmission belting for power transmission.
 These are either friction drive or positive drive.
-Friction drive belts utilize the friction between the belt and pulley to transmit power.
-The friction drive belting requires balanced tension to maintain the right levels of friction.
+Friction drive belts utilize the belt’s and pulley’s friction to transmit power.
+The friction drive belting requires balanced tension to maintain the right friction levels.
 These are traditionally flat belts.

-Depending on the requirement for power transmission, the type of belt will be fundamental to either friction or positive drive belts.
+Depending on the power transmission requirement, the belt type will be fundamental to either friction or positive drive belts.

-Outside of plastic or rubber drive belts, woven transmission belting is used specifically for friction drive belts.
-The types of friction drive belts are typically drop stamp, flat nylon belts or hair belting.
+Woven transmission belts are used specifically for friction drive belts outside of plastic or rubber drive belts.
+The types of friction drive belts are typically dropping stamps, flat nylon belts or hair belting.

-Used specifically in the forging industry, drop stamp belts (also referred to as ‘hammer belts’), are a type of heavy duty lifting transmission belt.
+Dock stamp belts (also referred to as ‘hammer belts’) are a type of heavy-duty lifting transmission belt used specifically in the forging industry.

-The belt drop hammer one is of many drop forging machine tools used within the industry.
-How the drop stamp belt is used, is by rollers that grip the belt connecting it to the ‘ram’.
-The rollers allow the belt to raise the hammer which causes the belt to slack.
-The next stage of the process is the pulling apart of the rollers which releases the belt – this allows the hammer to fall using gravitated force to hammer the metal sheet in place.
+The belt drop hammer is one of many drop forging machine tools used within the industry.
+How the drop stamp belt is used by rollers that grip the belt connecting it to the ‘ram’.
+The rollers allow the belt to raise the hammer, which causes the belt to slack.
+The next stage of the process is pulling apart the rollers, which releases the belt, allowing the hammer to fall using gravitated force to hammer the metal sheet in place.

-The drop stamp belt is made from polyester multi-filament and ply yarn, covered by play layers of cotton on both the top and bottom of they polyester core layer.
+The drop stamp belt is made from polyester multi-filament and ply yarn, covered by play layers of cotton on the top and bottom of the polyester core layer.

-To increase durability, and avoidance of abrasion during lifting, the drop stamp belt is treated with a temperature resistant coating.
-By treating the media this way, this gives the drop stamp belt an increased friction property.
+The drop stamp belt is treated with a temperature-resistant coating to increase durability and avoid abrasion during lifting.
+Treating the media this way gives the drop stamp belt an increased friction property.

 The key components of a drop stamp belt are:

-Due to the multi-filament yarn, weave construction and temperature resistance coating, a drop stamp belt is extremely durable with high-levels of strength.
-This makes for a longer living belt solution perfect for the lifting and forging industries.
+Due to the multi-filament yarn, weave construction and temperature resistance coating, a drop stamp belt is extremely durable with high levels of strength.
+This makes a longer living belt solution perfect for the lifting and forging industries.

-The temperature resistance impregnation of the polyester filament layer means that the drop stamp belt can perform in much tougher temperature than other transmission belting.
+The temperature resistance impregnation of the polyester filament layer means that the drop stamp belt can perform at much tougher temperatures than other transmission beltings.

-The frictional force derived from the drop stamp belt is greater than that of say rubber or PVC transmission belts.
-This allows for no sticking and smoother transition between the rollers of the drop stamp machine.
+The frictional force derived from the drop stamp belt is greater than rubber or PVC transmission belts.
+This allows for no sticking and a smoother transition between the rollers of the drop stamp machine.

-Unlike drop stamp belts, hair transmission belts are used within power transmission.
-Made from a combination of nylon and wool hair woven into the ‘wrap’ ply of the belt before cotton is added to the loom and is then treated with bitumen impregnated into the cotton for additional strength, power and a the prevention of fungus properties.
+Unlike drop stamp belts, hair transmission belts are used within power transmission and are made from a combination of nylon and wool hair woven into the ‘wrap’ ply of the belt before cotton is added to the loom.
+It is then treated with bitumen impregnated into the cotton for additional strength, power and the prevention of fungus properties.

-These transmission belts are woven using the traditional ‘warp and weft’ technique which ensures a robust and highly durable power transmission belt.
-Hair belting uses a ‘twisted cord’ edge to avoid any fraying from the belt which provides a longer lifespan to the belt.
+These transmission belts are woven using the traditional ‘warp and weft’ technique, ensuring a robust and highly durable power transmission belt.
+Hair belting uses a ‘twisted cord’ edge to avoid fraying from the belt, providing a longer lifespan to the belt.

-Hair belting is used across all industries powering the drive shaft and is preferred to other belting due to the belts ability to bite on the pulley which avoids slippage and losses of power.
-In hotter climates, hair belting performs at a much higher capacity to its compatriot transmission belts.
+Hair belting is used across all industries powering the drive shaft and is preferred to other beltings due to the belt’s ability to bite on the pulley, which avoids slippage and power losses.
+In hotter climates, hair belting performs at a much higher capacity than its compatriot transmission belts.

-Flat transmission belts are a form of friction drive belt relying on the friction between the belt and pulley to transmit power across the machinery.
-These belts are particularly used in high performance areas with smaller pulleys in central areas.
+Flat transmission belts are friction drive belts relying on the friction between the belt and pulley to transmit power across the machinery.
+These belts are used in high-performance areas with smaller pulleys in central areas.

-Flat belts are traditionally manufactured using nylon material for both short and high ratio drives; performing better when crowning one pulley that is larger than the other.
+Flat belts are traditionally manufactured using nylon for short and high-ratio drives, performing better when crowning one pulley larger than the other.

-The flat transmission belt relies heavily on alignment and when aligned correctly, the belts lifespan increases ten fold.
-Due to the belting’s lack of grooves, energy loss and wear and tear is at a minimum.
+The flat transmission belt relies heavily on alignment; when aligned correctly, the belt’s lifespan increases tenfold.
+Due to the belting’s lack of grooves, energy loss and wear and tear are minimal.

-Across transmission belting there are multiple materials used in the execution of friction transmission.
-These range from woven materials such as nylon, cotton etc. and thermoplastic such as PVC, or rubber belting materials.
+Across transmission belting, multiple materials are used in the execution of friction transmission.
+These range from woven materials such as nylon, cotton etc. and thermoplastic such as PVC or rubber belting materials.